salopst/salopst.github.io/content/posts/2021-06-30-gyatri-mantra.md

 categories = ["blog", "language", "Hindi", "media",] draft = false weight = 1001
-noLicense = "= true # Do not show license in this post" summary = "This SUMMARY is " description = "This is a DESCRIPTION too"
+noLicense = "true"
+summary = "The Gāyatrī Mantra, also known as the Sāvitri Mantra, is a highly revered mantra from the Rig Veda (Mandala 3.62.10),[1] dedicated to the Vedic deity Savitr" description = "Gāyatrī Mantra, also known as the Sāvitri Mantra, is a highly revered mantra from the Rig Veda (Mandala 3.62.10), dedicated to the Vedic deity Savitr."
 +++